lichengshengHK/Pore-Algorithm-and-18-lattices-numerical-method/README.md

-  if " [1, 2, 3, 2]", the Hysteresis part is air, the simulation is about wetting path, then, Click [SWCC Hysteresis], the hysteresis of "ink-bottle" effect will be simulated. finally, "Drying path" or "Wetting path" file which include tif results will be generated.
+  if " [1, 2, 3, 2]", the Hysteresis part is air, the simulation is about wetting path, then, Click [SWCC Hysteresis], the hysteresis of "ink-bottle" effect will be simulated. finally, "Drying path" or "Wetting path" file which include tif results will be generated. if size of the "r" of the SWCC Simulate is 10, the "SWCC Hysteresis" need to be carry 10*2 = 20 timmes.

 5.SWCC Force
   Click [File] load the "Drying path" or "Wetting path" (including tif results images) then, Click [SWCC Force], a result data of VCT.mat will be generated.
   VCT.mat including the Solid-liquid force "VCT.F_Ws"and Solid-liquid-air force "VCT.Wa".
+  if size of the "r" of the SWCC Simulate is 10, the "SWCC Force" need to be carry 10*2 = 20 timmes.

+6. Finally, the program can give the average result number of "[ sum(Fwix) + sum(Fwiy) + sum(Fwiz) ] / 6",